Summary

 Summary:

-• Under the Employee Retirement Income Security Act of 1974 (ERISA), the pivotal oversight of pension plans is entrusted to the Employee Benefits Security Administration (EBSA), a branch of the U.S. Department of Labor.
+- Under the Employee Retirement Income Security Act of 1974 (ERISA), the Employee Benefits Security Administration (EBSA), a branch of the U.S. Department of Labor, is responsible for the pivotal oversight of pension plans.
 This crucial legislation plays a significant role in ensuring the protection of pension plan investors and enforces provisions that diligently safeguard their security.
-The importance of ERISA compliance cannot be overstated, as it is the cornerstone of the pension plan's operations and the key to maintaining the trust and confidence of the investors.
+The importance of ERISA compliance cannot be overstated, as it is the cornerstone of the pension plan’s operations and the key to maintaining the trust and confidence of the investors.

 https://www.dol.gov/general/topic/retirement/erisa

 The Internal Revenue Service (IRS) plays a significant role in governing individual retirement accounts (I.R.A.s).
-Non-bank trustees or custodians must prove to the IRS that they can meet regulatory requirements and ensure their accounts' safety and security.
-The IRS sets guidelines for managing the funds in a way that complies with tax laws and regulations and ensures the safety and security of the accounts to protect the retirement savings of the account holders.
+Non-bank trustees or custodians must prove to the IRS that they can meet regulatory requirements and ensure the safety and security of their accounts.
+The IRS sets guidelines for managing funds in a manner that complies with tax laws and regulations, ensuring the safety and security of the accounts to protect the retirement savings of account holders.
 This includes requirements for reporting and record-keeping, as well as rules for permissible investments and distributions.
-Trustees must understand and adhere to these rules to ensure compliance with both IRS regulations and ERISA.
+Trustees must understand and adhere to these rules to ensure compliance with IRS regulations and ERISA.

 https://www.irs.gov/retirement-plans/individual-retirement-arrangements-iras